SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/01-Variables.md

 If we think of the variables as boxes that hold information, this is how they would look:
 [image assetsSrc="expressions-and-statements-boxes.png" /]

+Most of our applications need to work with information.

+We can use variables to store all kind of data we need.

+To create a variable in java, use the `let` keyword.

 [/slide]